Creative Community for Peace

-Creative Community for Peace (CCFP) is a pro-Israel organization which works to counter anti-Israel sentiment in the entertainment industry.
+Creative Community for Peace (CCFP) is a pro-Israel organization that works to counter anti-Israel sentiment in the entertainment industry.
 It was founded in 2011 by David Renzer, Steve Schnur, and Ran Geffen-Lifshitz.
-CCFP is strongly opposed to the Boycott, Divestment and Sanctions (BDS) movement.
+CCFP strongly opposes the Boycott, Divestment and Sanctions (BDS) movement.

 CCFP contacts celebrities who are scheduled to perform in Israel, attempting to counter BDS lobbying for them to cancel their appearances.
 CCFP describes its role as supporting and informing artists.

 Founding

-Creative Community for Peace was founded in 2011 by David Renzer, the former CEO of Universal Music Publishing, Steve Schnur, and Ran Geffen-Lifshitz, founder of MMG Music.
-The founders decided to start the organization during a 2011 breakfast meeting at the Dan Hotel in Tel Aviv while discussing the BDS movement.
+Creative Community for Peace was founded in 2011 by former Universal Music Publishing CEO David Renzer, Steve Schnur, and MMG Music founder Ran Geffen-Lifshitz, The founders decided to start the organization during a 2011 breakfast meeting at the Dan Hotel in Tel Aviv while discussing the BDS movement.
 They asked friends and coworkers in Hollywood to contact celebrities scheduled to perform in Tel Aviv to counter BDS efforts lobbying for cancellations of their appearances in Israel.